morgoe/morgoe.github.io/_posts/blog/2015-06-15-encouraging-upload.markdown

 ### Use their existing social display photos

 You can take advantage of the work the social media giants have done by simply grabbing the display photo from one of the user’s social networks.
 Many products now offer social logins, or allow you to connect your social networks after creating an account.
 If this suits your product, it’s a really simple way to practically guarantee getting a display photo for every user.

+Learn how to do this for [Facebook](https://developers.facebook.com/docs/graph-api/reference/v2.4/user/picture) and [Twitter](https://dev.twitter.com/overview/general/user-profile-images-and-banners).

 ### Make it part of onboarding